bigheiniu/meta-coronavirus-dataset/README.md

 ### Social data
 - [COVID-19-TweetIDs](https://github.com/echen102/COVID-19-TweetIDs): The repository contains an ongoing collection of tweets IDs associated with the novel coronavirus COVID-19 (SARS-CoV-2), which commenced on January 28, 2020.
 - [Coronavirus Tweet Ids](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/LW0BTB): This dataset contains the tweet ids of 51,798,932 tweets related to Coronavirus or COVID-19.
 They were collected between March 3, 2020 and March 19, 2020 (midnight UTC-0) from the Twitter API using Social Feed Manager.

 ### Others
 - [CSSE COVID-19 Dataset](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data): Daily case reports
 - [COVID-19 Mobility Monitoring project](https://covid19mm.github.io/in-progress/2020/03/13/first-report-assessment.html): Mobility data in Italy.
 Location is collected anonymously from opted in users through smartphone applications.
 - [Novel Corona Virus 2019 Dataset](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset): This dataset has daily level information on the number of affected cases, deaths and recovery from 2019 novel coronavirus.
 Please note that this is a time series data and so the number of cases on any given day is the cumulative number.
 - [stayinghomeclub](https://github.com/phildini/stayinghomeclub):  List of companies that are taking steps to address the spread of COVID-19.
+- [nCoV2019](https://github.com/beoutbreakprepared/nCoV2019):  Individual-level data from national, provincial, and municipal health reports, as well as additional information from online reports.
+All data are geo-coded and, where available, include symptoms, key dates (date of onset, admission, and confirmation), and travel history.

 ## Contributing